 At Hollis Innovation STEM Academy you gave all teachers gift certificates to start the year off with new school supplies.

 You made sure that 25 HopeWorks widows had weekly groceries.

 At Jerusalem House you provided counseling support for adults and families impacted by HIV that had to be isolated due to their compromised health.

 Last year at Covenant House you provided stable transitional housing for a group of youth transitioning out of the shelter – including some in the LGBTQ community.

-“My ten years as a volunteer at Covenant House has humbled me and grounded me in my faith as I have worked with homeless youth who have no one to count on in life except God and the Covenant House staff and programs.” – Bonnie Copeland
+“My eleven years as a volunteer at Covenant House has humbled me and grounded me in my faith as I have worked with homeless youth who have no one to count on in life except God and the Covenant House staff and programs.” – Bonnie Copeland

 “It’s such a magical feeling watching my team bowling with less fortunate families where there are no age, gender or race barriers.
 Only a whole lot of love, laughter, and having His light shining on us all!”